TheraForge/OTFToolBox/README.md

 ![Alt text](Docs/5-pods_installed.png)

-After successful completion of the installation process (be patient, sometimes it make take several minutes), your folder structure should look like the one in the following image:
+After successful completion of the installation process (be patient, sometimes it may take several minutes), your folder structure should look like the one in the following image:

 ![Alt text](Docs/5-pod_installation.png)